Charles Davis (tight end)

-Charles Suonne Davis, Jr. (born March 13, 1983) is a former American football tight end.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 2006 NFL Draft.
+Charles Suonne Davis, Jr. (born March 13, 1983) is an American former professional football tight end.
+He was selected by the Pittsburgh Steelers in the fifth round of the 2006 NFL draft.
 He played both college football and college basketball at Purdue.

-Davis has also been a member of the New York Giants, Carolina Panthers, Jacksonville Jaguars, New York Sentinels and Hartford Colonials.
+Davis was also a member of the New York Giants, Berlin Thunder, Carolina Panthers, Jacksonville Jaguars, San Diego Chargers, New York Sentinels and Hartford Colonials.

 Professional career

-San Diego Chargers
+San Diego Chargers (first stint)

 Davis was signed by the San Diego Chargers on August 1, 2009.
 He was released on September 5.

 New York Sentinels

 Davis was drafted by the New York Sentinels on the UFL Premiere Season Draft in 2009.
 In 2010, Davis played for the Hartford Colonials of the UFL after New York ceased operations.
 He was re-signed for the 2011 season by Hartford.
 He became a free agent on August 10, 2011 when the Colonials were contracted.

-Return to San Diego
+San Diego Chargers (second stint)

-On August 17, 2011, Davis re-signed with the San Diego Chargers.
+On August 17, 2011, Davis re-signed with the Chargers.